 * The guide does not pick up guests outside Kyoto city or from the Cruise terminal.

 This tour does not include a designated lunch break.
-However, if you’d like something to eat, we can stop at a food shop during the tour.
+However, if you’d like something to eat, we can stop at a food shop or a restaurant during the tour.

 Hello!
 I am Kanae, a nationally licensed guide.
 While working full-time as a lecturer at a local university in Kyoto, I have also been guiding for two years.